-This Assessment includes a full scientific evaluation of food derived from cotton line GHB119 according to FSANZ guidelines (FSANZ, 2007) to assess its safety for human consumption.
-Public comment is now sought on the safety assessment and proposed recommendations prior to further consideration and completion of the Application.
+FSANZ completed a full scientific evaluation of food derived from cotton line GHB119 according to FSANZ guidelines1 to assess its safety for human consumption.
+The Assessment Report was released in July 2010 and public comment was sought on the safety assessment and proposed recommendations.
+Comments received were considered in the completion of this Approval Report.